-In November 2019, the Company entered into a lease agreement for new corporate offices of Comblack IT in Ramat Gan, Israel.
-The lease expires in April 2025, with an option by the Company to extend for an additional 5-year term.
+In July 2020, the Company entered into a lease agreement for new corporate offices for the company in Or Yehuda, Israel.
+The lease expires in June 2033, with an option by the Company to extend for an additional 10-years term.
 The Company deemed this option as reasonably certain to be renewed.

-The Company has several leased offices in the United States, with expiry dates varying between 2020 and 2024, with renewal options varying between 2021 and 2030.
+The Company has several leased offices in the United States, with expiry dates varying between 2021 and 2024, with renewal options varying between 2021 and 2030.